microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune_apps_iosvppappassigneduserlicense_update.md

+---
+title: "Update iosVppAppAssignedUserLicense"
+description: "Update the properties of a iosVppAppAssignedUserLicense object."
+---

-﻿# Update iosVppAppAssignedUserLicense
+# Update iosVppAppAssignedUserLicense

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 > **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.

-Update the properties of a [iosVppAppAssignedUserLicense](../resources/intune_apps_iosvppappassigneduserlicense.md) object.
+Update the properties of a [iosVppAppAssignedUserLicense](../resources/intune-apps-iosvppappassigneduserlicense.md) object.
 ## Prerequisites
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type|Permissions (from most to least privileged)|
 |:---|:---|